 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Town of Warner, New Hampshire are described in Note 1 to the financial statements.
-As described in Note 1 to the basic financial statements, the Town adopted and implemented GASB Statement #68 - Accounting and Financial Reporting for Pensions during the year ended December 31, 2015.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year has been reported in the financial statements and is described in Note 15 to the basic financial statements.
+During the year ended December 31, 2019, the Town adopted and implemented GASB Statement No. 84 - Fiduciary Activities.
+Accordingly, the cumulative effect of the accounting change as of the beginning of the year has been reported in the financial statements and is described in Note 16 to the basic financial statements.
 We noted no transactions entered into by the Town of Warner, New Hampshire during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.